chronaeon/ether-modules/README.md

 ##### Revised Yellowpaper

 A shorter and more concise Ethereum specification functions as a companion piece to this website.
-This is being constructed, modified, and maintained in the directory "off-whitepaper".
+This is written and maintained in the directory "off-whitepaper".

 ##### Pseudocode